 ADME studies were investigated in male and female rats with a series of metabolism studies.
 In absorption study in rats, from 68 to 87% was eliminated in the first 48 hours.
-The total absorption was 14-19% dose at the 5 mg/kg dose level, 2% dose at the 500 mg/kg dose level (C-ring), and 16-23% dose at the 5 mg/kg dose level (B-ring).
+The total absorption was 14-19% dose at the 5 mg/kg dose level and 2% dose at the 500 mg/kg dose level.
 Following daily oral doses, unchanged Broflanilide was identified as the major component in fecal extracts, accounting for 52.9-75.0% of dose during the first 24 hours.
 The half-life is in the range of 2-3 days.
+The default oral absorption of 100% was selected for risk assessment.